Jennifer Lopez Looks Gorgeous In Snap Taken On Set Of Her Latest Project

 Lopez revealed in the caption of the post that the shot was taken on set, and gave fans her character’s name in the project — Kat Valdez.

-Fans couldn’t get enough of Lopez’s beauty in the shot, and the post received over 910,000 likes within just 11 hours, including a like from singer Kelly Rowland.
+Fans couldn’t get enough of Lopez’s beauty in the snap, and the post received over 910,000 likes within just 11 hours, including a like from singer Kelly Rowland.

-While the comments section of Lopez’s posts are always filled with compliments and praise from her devoted fans, this particular post also featured a compliment from someone close to her — her fiance, Alex Rodriguez.
+While the comments section of Lopez’s posts is always filled with compliments and praise from her devoted fans, this particular post also featured a compliment from someone close to her — her fiance, Alex Rodriguez.

-Rodriguez left a comment on the post and said “how gorgeous are you?!”
+Rodriguez left a comment on the post and said, “how gorgeous are you?!”

 Another follower called Lopez a “timeless beauty.”

-One follower loved the close-up shot, and though Lopez’s phone wasn’t visible, assumed that she was taking a selfie with her own phone to obtain the snap.
+One follower loved the close-up shot and though Lopez’s phone wasn’t visible, assumed that she was taking a selfie with her own phone to obtain the snap.

 “SelfieLo making a come back,” the fan added in the comments section.